Herpes Eye Disease

 WHAT IS HERPES?

-Herpes Simplex is a common virus affecting humans.
-There are two types of Herpes Simplex Viruses (HSV).
-HSV Type 1 causes cold sores and can affect the face and eyes.
-HSV Type 2 primarily causes genital infections.
+Herpes Simplex Virus (HSV) is a common virus that can affect the eye and the body.
+There are two types.
+Type 1 causes cold sores and eye problems.
+Type 2 causes genital sores and eye problems in newborns.

-WHAT ARE THE SYMPTOMS OF HSV IN THE EYE?
+WHAT ARE THE SIGNS OF HERPES IN THE EYE?

 HOW IS HSV EYE DISEASE TREATED?